den-wdi-1/installFest/ruby-on-rails-stack.md

 **VERY IMPORTANT:**  When the installation is complete, type `which ruby` in the terminal.
 The response should be `/Users/<your_user_name>/.rbenv/shims/ruby` NOT `~/usr/...`

+3. Switch to the new version of Ruby you just installed by entering the following in the Terminal

+    ```
+    rbenv global 2.3.0
+    ```

 ## Ruby on Rails 4